Monarch butterfly migration: Molecular basis of circadian navigation

-Neurobiological basis of circadian navigation

-Among the better understood areas of the sun compass is the neural and anatomical layout of the underlying mechanism in the butterfly.
+Polarized light detection

 Polarized light is first perceived by the monarch's compound eyes.
 This polarization, which is used by various insects for navigation, is then detected by the dorsal rim area, a specialized feature of the compound eye.
 These cues are then passed on to the central complex of the brain, where they are interpreted.
 Here, single neurons combine the azimuthal location of the sun and the E-vector angle (angle of polarized skylight).
 This information is then processed and further combined with other locational and orientational cues, as well as input from the monarch's circadian clock, in order to produce the oriented flight that is necessary for migratory behavior.
 Further research is needed in order to model the neuronal network and fully understand how spatial cues are modeled and integrated in the brain.

+Antennal circadian clock

 While neural processing occurs in the monarch's brain, research indicates that the actual circadian clock underlying the migratory patterns is located in the butterfly's antennae.
 Butterflies with their antennae removed showed no consistent group orientation in their migratory patterns: first exposed to a consistent light-dark cycle prior to release, antennae-less monarchs would show consistent individual directional flight, but no clear cardinal directionality as a group, unlike intact monarchs.
 Examination of various genes and proteins involved in circadian rhythms showed that the antennae exhibited their own circadian fluctuations, even when removed from the butterfly and studied in vitro, demonstrating that the antennae are sufficient for the generation of circadian rhythms.
 Further investigation into the role of the antennae has shown that even one functioning antenna is sufficient for correct orientation during migratory flight.
 However, two antennae with conflicting inputs to their respective circadian clocks will lead to incorrect orientation.
 Overall, the study of antennae-less Monarchs as well as the in vitro analysis of the antennae indicate that the antennae are both necessary for the proper functioning of the time-compensated sun compass and contain their own circadian clocks that function even without the butterfly's brain.